Choosing a surgeon can be an overwhelming task for patients, particularly one that is...

 Conveniently located to serve Fort Myers

 Tear duct obstructions also referred to as lacrimal system obstructions, refer to a variety of medical conditions that impair the eye’s ability to produce or properly drain tears.
 Many conditions may affect the proper functioning of this vital system.
 If the lacrimal duct does not produce enough tears, dry eyes may occur.
-Dr. Stephen Laquis, an acclaimed ophthalmic plastic and reconstructive surgeon, offers treatment options for lacrimal system obstructions in Fort Myers.

 Causes of Lacrimal System Obstructions